EthanTang/YiTang-Personal-Website/content/service/index.md

 comments: false  # Show comments?

 ---
+- Session chairs for the 2025 DSI Annual Conference
+    - Track: Healthcare Management, Inclusive Operations and Supply Chains

+- Session chair for the 2025 DSI Annual Conference
+    - Track: POM and Community

 - Session co-chair for the 2024 DSI Annual Conference
     - Track: Diversity, Equity, and Inclusion (DEI)